Caring for Your Paper/Ephemera Collection

 Are you drawn to the past?
 History can be told through scraps of paper and other ephemera?

-I love all kinds of old paper and consider myself an ephemera collector.
+I love all kinds of interesting old paper objects and consider myself an ephemera collector.
 I also use vintage pieces of my collection in collage pieces.
-At every garage sale, online auction site, thrift store or flea market I am looking for vintage magazines, calendars, postcards, paper dolls, stock certificates, magazine advertisements, calling and business cards, sheet music, children's books and interesting paper collectibles including die-cuts, menus, book plates and gummed seals.
+At every garage sale, online auction site, thrift store or flea market I am looking for vintage magazines, antique calendars, holiday postcards, paper dolls, stock certificates, magazine advertisements, calling and business cards, sheet music, children's books and interesting paper collectibles including die-cuts, menus, book plates and gummed seals.

 I collect vintage cookbooks, postcards, and die-cuts but if I am drawn to the history and graphics of a piece of ephemera it gets added to my collection even if it's a one of a kind piece.
 Some of the cheaper lots of ephemera I buy just for collage, assemblage and mixed media projects and it really has little value except as a tool in my artistic kit.
 My collectible postcards are stored in archival envelopes and boxes because I value them as a collection and want to take care that they stay in the condition I purchased them in.

 Generally speaking each type of paper collectible is graded in its own way but you might see the following ephemera grading scale related to condition:

 - Very Good